madetech/learn/tutorials/views/README.md

 Write tests to handle viewing a Movie's page and showing it's average rating (if it has any) and make them pass

-Write tests to handle creating a new movie from a form (using the create action you implemented in the controller/routing workshop) and make them pass.
+Write tests to handle creating a new movie from a form (using the create action you implemented in the controller/routing tutorial) and make them pass.
 You can assign the director randomly for now.

 In the same view add tests and the ability to select an existing director when creating a movie